 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Johnson County Criminal Charges and Consequences Under Missouri Law
+Johnson County Criminal Convictions and Their Impact in Missouri

 Missouri law bars convicted felons from owning firearms, serving on juries, or holding public office.
 Many must also disclose their conviction status when applying for jobs or housing, creating lasting barriers even after they’ve served their time.

-But there are opportunities for a fresh start.
-Missouri law allows individuals to restore their rights through expungement, pardons, or record sealing.
-The Johnson County, MO criminal defense attorneys at Combs Waterkotte can help you explore every available legal avenue to rebuild your life and reclaim your future.
+However, there is hope.
+Missouri law provides ways to restore your rights, including expungement, pardon, or record sealing.
+The Johnson County, MO attorneys at Combs Waterkotte can help you explore your post-conviction options and start reclaiming your freedom.

 Johnson County Resources